islamsobhy/Python101/3_escape_sequence.md

 # 🐍 Python Escape Sequences

-Escape sequences are special characters used inside Python strings to represent whitespace, quotes, or non-printable symbols.
+Escape sequences are special characters in Python strings that represent spaces, tabs, newlines, or non-printable characters.
-They usually start with a backslash (`\`).
+They start with a backslash (`\`).

 ---